arthurbr11/Blackjack/README.md

 ***
 # 0. How to run the code

-To just paly the game run the field main in the folder src.
+To just paly the game run the field **main.py** in the folder src.

 To have the terminal change **play_with_pygame** to **play**.

-To run the test you have to run the field test in the folder test.
+To run the test you have to run the field **test.py** in the folder test.

 # 1. Introduction